José Manuel Pérez Paadín

 Structure and Contents

-The course is structured in two parts:
+The Summer School's course is structured in two parts:

-Part 1: History and practice of infographics from a multitasking viewpoint with an open perspective, and a particular emphasis on their potential as a communication and expression tool.
+History and practice of infographics from a multitasking viewpoint with an open perspective, and a particular emphasis on their potential as a communication and expression tool.

-Part 2: It is divided in working sessions with practical exercises.
+It is divided in working sessions with practical exercises.
 In each session the duration is variable and it includes between one to three conferences; an exercise with limited time will help to put into practice the concepts covered in previous theoretical sessions.

 Born in Ferrol, Galicia, he studied Fine Arts in the faculty of Cuenca University.
 After moving to Barcelona, he establishes himself as a graphics and multimedia designer.
 In 2001, he funded Cartún, the first Spanish online cartoons producer.
 Later on, Lamosca will be created, and he was its graphic designer, art director, and partner of the studio.
 In recent years, his work is mainly focused on infographics.
 He has given conferences and courses in several universities and institutions, mainly in Spain and Mexico.